TheFlav/Freeplay_joystick_i2c/scripts/binary_package/README.md

 	- Eject the boot drive (SD card).
 	- Pop the SD card into your Freeplay.
 	- Boot it up!
+		- On the first boot it will expand the partition to use the entire SD card.
+			- It will automatically shut itself down when it's done.
+		- On the second boot it will do some initial setup stuff (like the config choices you made in Raspberry Pi Imager)
+			- It will automatically shut itself down when it's done.
+		- On the third boot, you should see RetroPie and then get a Joystick setup screen where you can detect and define analog parameters if you chose to add analog to your system.
+If not, you can use the DPAD down to go to the SKIP option.
 	- Cleanup
 		- After your system is working, you may want to delete the fpjoy_binary_package.zip and fpjoy from the "boot" drive.